 I am a shamanic practitioner, psychotherapist, educator, and visual and theater artist.
 I live and work in Burlington, Vermont, which is nestled snugly between Lake Champlain and the Green Mountains.
 Most days I can see the Adirondack Mountains across the lake.
-In childhood I had a catastrophic case of childhood Polio, an event that taught me much about challenge, struggle, isolation, and healing.
+In childhood I had a catastrophic case of Polio, an event that taught me much about challenge, struggle, isolation, and healing.

 I have both European and Native heritage.
 My mother’s family identified as hailing from the British Isles, while my father’s family identified as Native American.
 Like many others, I do not have tribal affiliation, and grew up without a tribal identity.

 I try to honestly speak about, and understand, our family stories and history as we know them.
 The lives of people of Native ancestry in Indiana have historically been difficult, and fair-skinned families frequently chose to pass as European.
 I grew up in a family that said they hid and passed.
 Not surprisingly, our birth certificates and military records, list us as Caucasian, even as our elders identified as Native.